-There are also renewed efforts to increase entrepreneurship, both in the form of small firm formation and in relation to civic society and public institutions.
-This reflects recognition that FDI will not deliver enough jobs on its own and some endogenous growth is also required, and the need for public institutions to be flexible and 'hungry' in their contribution to regional development.
+There are also renewed efforts to increase entrepreneurship in the form of small firm formation.
+Innovative thinking and social entrepreneurship is also required in relation to civic society and public institutions.
+This reflects a recognition that FDI will not deliver enough jobs on its own and building on endogenous assets is essential, and the need for public institutions to be flexible and 'hungry' in their contribution to regional development.